santinobch/chat/README.md

-This a chat application i made for an application, made on Angular 14
+This a chat application i made for a job application, made on Angular 14